 How does your program plan to recruit and reach members of the identified service population?

 Please describe any community outreach strategies, partnerships, or referral pathways you will use.
-To reach Madison's diverse communities, the Rainbow Project's Community-Based Individual & Family Support Services partners with trusted community organizations-including local faith-based organizations, cultural centers, schools, and shelters, and health clinics-that serve underrepresented and vulnerable populations.
-We participate in community events, health fairs, and outreach sessions to raise awareness about our prevention, intervention, and crisis support services.
+To reach Madison's diverse communities, the Rainbow RRR program partners with trusted community organizations-including local faith-based organizations, cultural centers, schools, shelters, and health clinics-that serve underrepresented and vulnerable populations.
+We participate in community events, health fairs, and outreach sessions to build awareness about our 24/7 crisis support services.
 Our referral pathways extend to law enforcement, hospitals, CPS, and partner organizations, which actively connect families in need with our services.
 The program also disseminates culturally tailored informational materials through community networks and digital platforms to promote awareness and facilitate engagement.